2200032091/winter_portfolio/README.md

 #  Harika's Winter Portfolio

-Welcome to my very first portfolio — a cozy, minimalist web space I created in **December 2024**, inspired by winter nights, warm cocoa, and the magical vibes of Christmas 🎄✨.
-This project marked the beginning of my journey in building personalized digital spaces — and eventually led me to my **Seasonal Portfolio series** 🌸🌧️🍂❄️.
+Welcome to my very first portfolio — a cozy, minimalist web space I created in **December 2024**, inspired by winter nights, warm cocoa, and the magical vibes of Christmas.
+This project marked the beginning of my journey in building personalized digital spaces — and eventually led me to my **Seasonal Portfolio series** .

 ![Screenshot](https://github.com/2200032091/winter_portfolio/blob/main/assets/image1.png)